vestrel00/contacts-android/DEV_NOTES.md

 // TODO Try inserting a RawContact for every single Account.
 // TODO Try inserting two RawContacts for the same Account.
 // TODO Try inserting a device-only RawContact.
 Try two!
+// TODO Blanks.
+// TODO GroupMemberships?
+Also check all allowable / shown fields in the native Contacts app.

 **Profile permissions**